~

 Where it's going

-gnost is still running.
-I take on projects when they're interesting.
-But my main focus has shifted — I want to get deeper into systems, closer to the metal.
-The bot work taught me what production software looks like from the outside.
+Gnost is still running.
+I take on projects when they're a good fit.
+But my main focus has shifted, as I want to continue pursuing my ambitions since childhood: getting deeper into systems and security.
+The work taught me what production software looks like from the outside.
 Now I want to know what it looks like from the inside.